-So he said to me, "This is the word of the LORD … ‘Not by might nor by power, but by my Spirit,' says the LORD Almighty (Zechariah 4:6, NIV).
+So he said to me, “This is the word of the Lord … ‘Not by might nor by power, but by my Spirit,’ says the Lord Almighty (Zechariah 4:6, NIV).

-2. Invest in my spiritual gift(s).
+2. Invest in your spiritual gift(s).

 Do not neglect your gift, which was given you through a prophetic message when the body of elders laid their hands on you.
 Be diligent in these matters; give yourself wholly to them, so that everyone may see your progress (I Timothy 4:14-15, NIV).